fieldtrip/website/tutorial/headmodel_eeg_bem.md

 For more information, you can consult this [frequently asked question](/faq/why_does_my_eegheadmodel_look_funny).
 {% include markup/end %}

 The first thing to check is whether the segmented volumes have a reasonable size.
 The brain compartment should be about 1300-1600 ml, and the skull compartment about 400-500 ml when using `cfg.spmmethod='old'` which results in the "inflated brain" as skull compartment (see figure below).
-The volume of the scalp compartment can be arbirarily large, as it extends to the neck.
+The volume of the scalp compartment can be arbitrarily large, as it extends to the neck.

     ft_checkdata(segmentedmri, 'feedback', 'yes') % display some information about the segmentation